Zack-Hu-Nottingham/COMP-2043-SE-Group-Project-Report-Part/Bid_Pref3_Team01/Bid_Letter.md

 ***Quality Assurance Lead***: Ming Kai

-*-* Have one semester GRP experience to ensure project progress *-* Have certain programming ability to give appropriate suggestions
+- Have one semester GRP experience to ensure project progress.
+- Have certain programming ability to give appropriate suggestions.